Publicis says annual growth target will be hard to meet

 Second-quarter revenue stood at 1.76 billion euros ($2.38 billion), resulting in organic growth of 0.5 percent, compared with 3.3 percent in the first quarter, Publicis said on Tuesday.

-Chief Executive Maurice Levy blamed the strong euro for chipping away at Publicis’ growth, but also recognized that management had been distracted by the Omnicom deal.
+Chief Executive Maurice Levy blamed the strong euro for chipping away at Publicis’ growth, but also recognised that management had been distracted by the Omnicom deal.

 “There was a negative effect from our intense concentration on the merger, which took up enormous amounts of time and effort,” he said.